-There are some wonderful treasures in the village, which crosses the path of the Kettle Valley Trail, and on the benches of Naramata that are well worth a days exploring.
+There are some wonderful treasures in the village, which crosses the path of the Kettle Valley Trail, and along the way to get there that are well worth a day of exploring.

-Today, this quiet village of just over 2,000 people offers you charming and unique treats through it's thriving cottage industies, including pottery, clayworks, designer clothing and jewelry, essential oils & aromatherapies, a Lavender farm, woodworking, upscale antiques, metal sculptor, mixed media art, art glass, paintings and other arts.
+Today, this quiet little village of just over 2,000 people offers you charming and unique treats through it's thriving cottage industries, including pottery, clay-works, designer clothing and jewelry, essential oils & aromatherapy, a Lavender farm, woodworking, upscale antiques, metal sculptor, mixed media art, art glass, paintings and other arts.

 When the Kettle Valley Railway was completed in 1914, Naramata village became a transportation link between southeastern British Columbia, an area rich in mineral resources, and the coastal BC, the population and economic hub of the province.